 SUNFLOWER - Diffuse LED Illuminator for StereomicroscopesIllumination without compromises

 SUNFLOWER multi-segment LED microscope illuminator developed by PROMICRA is designed to provide extraordinary incident light illumination for difficult-to-illuminate stereomicroscope samples.
-It generates soft, glare-free diffuse illumination suitable especially for cases, where other illumination techniques fail.
+It generates soft, glare-free diffused illumination suitable especially for cases, where other illumination techniques fail.
 LEDs with high color rendering index Ra>95 provide excellent color reproduction.

 Examples of Use

 - Excellent for illumination of insects, semiconductor parts, jewelry, gemstones, metals, rocks, plastics, glass, specimens in liquids in Petri dishes and highly reflective surfaces.

 - 12+1 independently controlled LED segments creating pseudo-spherical surface illuminate the specimen from almost all directions without producing shades.

 - Diffusers of LED segments for glare reduction.

 - 6 tilting arms for convenient specimen handling and setting the angle of light incident on a specimen